-Recently I got a catalog from a Dollhouse and Miniature Supply Company.
-It got me to thinking how many of these items can be used to enhance your needlepoint easily.
+From time to time I look at dollhouse and miniature supply sites.
+Partly because I am fascinated by the detail in these tiny items.
+It got me thinking about how many of these items can be used to enhance your needlepoint easily.

 They will do several things: